Lab 14 Display Grid

 Add a paragraph

-Add the corresponding svg (provided in the Lab 14 Canvas assignment) to each god section before the h3.
+Add the corresponding svg (provided in the Lab 14 Canvas assignment) to each god section after the h3.

 Nine-worlds.html